Usually people avoid eye contact, so why not run a party where we avoid not making eye contact?

 The 100% eye contact party

-The party needed an eye contact enforcement mechanism.
-(Without one, attendees would forget about the eye contact and it would devolve into — god forbid— a normal SF party.)
+For the party to work, it needed an enforcement mechanism.
+Without one, attendees would forget about the eye contact and it would devolve into — god forbid— a normal SF party.

 So I designed a dictatorless dystopia: